He Who Gets Slapped (film): Plot

 One night, during HE's performance, he spots the Baron in the audience and becomes enraged.
 The Baron then goes backstage and begins flirting with Consuelo, which she does not like.
 The next day, the Baron sends Consuelo jewelry, but she rejects it.

 When her father leaves for a meeting with the Baron, Bezano takes Consuelo out to the countryside for a romantic meeting, where they declare their love for each other.
 Meanwhile, Count Mancini convinces the reluctant Baron that the only way he can have Consuelo is by marrying her.
 The Baron agrees, and discards the heartbroken Marie, leaving her with a check.

 Later, HE admits to Consuelo he, too, is in love with her.
 She thinks he is kidding and laughingly slaps him.
 They are interrupted by the Baron and the Count, who inform Consuelo she will marry the Baron after the evening performance.
 When HE tries to interfere, he is locked in an adjoining room, where an angry lion is kept in a cage.
 He moves the cage so that, when he carefully opens it, only the door to the next room prevents the lion from escaping.
 HE re-enters the other room through the only other entrance (making sure to lock it behind him) and reveals his identity to the Baron.
 HE threatens the Baron, but the Count stabs him with a sword.

 The Baron and the Count try to leave but, finding the main entrance locked, open the side door, releasing the lion.
 The animal kills the Count, then the Baron.
 However, the lion tamer shows up and saves HE from the same fate.
 HE goes on stage and collapses.
 Assuring Consuelo that he is happy and that she will be free to lead her own life, HE dies in her arms.
-(In the original Russian novel, Consuelo accidentally drinks poison and dies at the end of the story, and seeing her dead, HE knowingly drinks the remainder of the poison in the glass to join her in death.)
+(In the original Russian play, by contrast, HE poisons Consuelo and then himself, the Baron commits suicide afterward, and the Count survives.)